 Styrene-butadiene elastomers (SBR) are the largest-volume synthetic rubber in the world.
 SBR is produced through the copolymerization of butadiene with styrene at a ratio of approximately 3:1.
 There are two major types of SBR—emulsion and solution.
 Emulsion SBR (ESBR) continues to lose ground to solution SBR (SSBR), which is better suited to meet the increasingly stringent specifications of high-performance tires.
-Nevertheless, emulsion SBR grades still account for about 74% of total world capacity as of 2017.
-However, as most new SBR capacity additions are based on the solution SBR process, the share of emulsion SBR will likely decrease by the end of the forecast period in 2022.
+Nevertheless, emulsion SBR grades still account for the majority of total world capacity as of 2019.
+However, as most new SBR capacity additions are based on the solution SBR process, the share of emulsion SBR will likely decrease marginally by the end of the forecast period in 2024.

-The tire industry is the dominant consumer of SBR, accounting for more than 75–80% of total demand in 2017.
-Apart from this, SBR is also used in nontire automotive applications, conveyor belts, industrial hoses, various molded and extruded rubber goods, footwear, and other consumer goods.
+The tire industry is the dominant consumer of SBR.
+SBR is also used in nontire automotive applications, conveyor belts, industrial hoses, various molded and extruded rubber goods, footwear, and other consumer goods.
 Some grades of SBR, those that are waterproof and free from impurities, are also utilized in the cable industry.

 The following pie chart shows world consumption of styrene-butadiene elastomers:

-Considering the large amount of SBR that is being consumed in the manufacture of tires and tire products, SBR consumption is very much dependent on the automotive industry and tire sectors as a whole.
-The growing use of lowrolling-resistance tires to reduce fuel consumption and decrease CO2 emissions is expected to increase SBR consumption.
-Since these performance improvements cannot be achieved with emulsion SBR, the shift toward increasing use of solution SBR will continue, reflected in average growth of nearly 4% per year for SSBR over the next five years, compared with only 2% per year for ESBR.
+Considering the large amount of SBR consumed in the manufacture of tires and other automotive products like belts, hoses, and gaskets, demand is very much dependent on the automotive industry and tire sectors as a whole.
+On a positive note, growing use of low–rolling resistance tires to reduce fuel consumption and decrease CO2 emissions should increase solution SBR demand.
+Since these performance improvements cannot be achieved with emulsion SBR, there is a trend toward the increasing use of solution SBR, which is reflected in a comparably healthy estimated average growth rate over the next five years.
+The most important determinant of SBR elastomer consumption is demand for tires.